elescj/elescj.github.io/projects/boston-house/README.md

 - [How to Run](#how-to-run)

 ## 🧠 Overview
-This project analyzes the Boston housing dataset to predict housing prices using a linear regression model.
-By exploring the relationships between various property features and sale prices, the model aims to provide insights into housing market trends and factors affecting prices.
+This project implements a supervised learning pipeline to predict housing prices in the Boston metropolitan area using the classic Boston Housing dataset.
+Leveraging multiple linear regression, it models the relationship between housing prices and a range of explanatory variables including crime rate, average number of rooms, accessibility to highways, and more.
+The pipeline includes data preprocessing, exploratory data analysis (EDA), feature selection, model training, and evaluation using regression metrics such as RMSE and 𝑅2R 2 .
+The objective is to assess the effectiveness of linear regression in modeling continuous housing price data and to interpret the influence of individual predictors on pricing outcomes.

 ## 📊 Dataset
 Description of the Boston housing dataset...

 ## ❓ Problem Statement
-The goal is to accurately predict housing prices in Boston based on available features such as number of rooms, location, and property age.
-Current market complexities and varied neighborhood characteristics make price estimation challenging, motivating the use of linear regression as a simple predictive tool.
+Estimating house prices accurately is a persistent challenge due to the many factors that influence real estate markets, including property characteristics and neighborhood attributes.
+This project aims to build a linear regression model that can predict housing prices in Boston based on key variables in the dataset.
+The objective is to minimize prediction error while interpreting which features have the most impact on price, providing a foundational approach to housing market analysis.

 ## 🔎 Methodology
 Steps of data cleaning, model building, evaluation...